Embrace Solar Power: 5 Compelling Reasons to Make the Switch

 2. Solar Can Make Your Home More Resilient

 Putting solar on your roof, with the added support of a home battery, can keep the lights on when the power grid goes out.
 Solar-plus-storage systems are designed to operate independently, providing your home with critical backup power when you need it most.
-Last year, Florida residents experienced this firsthand, as Hurricane Ian hit large swaths of the state, knocking out power to tens of thousands of homes – learn more about how solar kept many Florida residents safe and comfortable here
+Last year, Florida residents experienced this firsthand, as Hurricane Ian hit large swaths of the state, knocking out power to tens of thousands of homes – learn more about how solar kept many Florida residents safe and comfortable here.

 3. Solar Panels Can Increase Your Home’s Resale Value

 When it comes to paying your monthly utility bills, dollars only flow in one direction: out of your bank account.
-Whereas investing in residential solar can actually produce a return over time.
+Whereas investing in residential solar can produce a return over time.
 Not only can you save money every month, but solar can also increase the value of your home.

 A variety of studies support this claim.
-A Department of Energy study found that installing solar panels can increase the resale value of a home by up to $15,000, Forbes recently reported, “every dollar that a solar panel saves you on your electrical bills increases the value of your home by $20,” and the real estate marketplace Zillow shared that “homes with solar panels sell for four percent more than those without them.”
+A Department of Energy study found that installing solar panels can increase the resale value of a home by up to $15,000, Forbes recently reported, “Every dollar that a solar panel saves you on your electrical bills increases the value of your home by $20,” and the real estate marketplace Zillow shared that “homes with solar panels sell for four percent more than those without them.”
 Investing in solar panels makes you money.

 4. Modernize Your Home with Solar

 New “smart home” technologies make it easier and more convenient to keep our homes running, increasing comfort and saving money in the process.
 Solar systems can work in concert with other smart technologies, putting the control of your home in the palm of your hand.
-Innovations in residential solar technology enable homeowners to manage their smart appliances and monitor their power output in real-time, maximizing usage when the sun is shining.
+Innovations in residential solar technology enable homeowners to manage their smart appliances and monitor their power output in real time, maximizing usage when the sun is shining.

 Smart home technology is also cost-effective, particularly in locations where electricity rates change throughout the day.
 For example, when pre-cooling your home with solar power in the afternoon, you can avoid paying high on-peak electricity rates in the evening.
 Mobile apps help you manage and automate all of your smart home devices in one place.